CT-Dylan/NaLyser/README.md

 and that the "Characteristics" checkbox should have been checked.

 -----------------------------
-3. How to select plotting parameters ?
+3. How to select plotting parameters?
 [![NL How to select files](https://img.youtube.com/vi/GIp33SmEZpQ/maxresdefault.jpg)](https://www.youtube.com/embed/GIp33SmEZpQ) </br>

 New parameters can be added to the list by adding a row in the excel file parameterDictionary.csv located in the software files.